-Simply put, a structural shift is a primary condition where there is imbalance in the fascial lines of your body and or boney misalignments in your spine or extremities.
+A structural shift is a primary condition where there is an imbalance in the fascial lines of your body and or boney misalignments in your spine or extremities.

 Let’s use a suspension bridge to make it easier to visualize.

 The same is true regarding the human frame.
 We are very similar to a suspension bridge.
-The compression structures (BONES) and tension structures (LIGIMENTS, MUSCLES, TENDONS) must be in balance or else many secondary conditions will start to show up.
+The compression structures (BONES) and tension structures (LIGAMENTS, MUSCLES, TENDONS) must be in balance, or else many secondary conditions will start to show up.

 Many patients are referred to our office because they are experiencing one or more secondary conditions or symptoms and oftentimes are unable to get results through other means, both medical as well as natural.
 For more information about structural shifts and whether they may be affecting your health, contact us today.